 - My braxton hicks contractions are getting stronger and stronger.
 Sometimes I need to breath it out like I was in labor.
 They come so suddenly and are lasting for a minute or more sometimes that I wonder how they relate to real contractions in the pain scale.
 My friends tell me it’s nothing like it, so I will just have to wait and see.

 - My belly is itchy, specially around where my belly button used to be. the skin is tight that I am using copious amounts of cocoa butter to avoid the stretch marks.
 So far, it has worked.
 Fingers crossed, it will continue to work.

 - The baby is moving a lot.
 Now I even feel like he has a certain schedule.
 I quite enjoy feeling his movements even if sometimes his feet poke out.
 LOL!

 - I am still craving sugar, but not quite as much.
 I altered the recipe for one of my favorite desserts that my mother-in-law makes to be sugar-free and low carb.
 It’s called Chocolate Delight and it’s pretty darn good.
-The experiment turned out very well, so I will be posting the recipe in the next couple days if you need a sugar-free alternative for yourself.
+I posted the recipe if you need a sugar-free alternative for yourself.